 When will the Sky Bet EFL season begin?
 When does the transfer window open?
 How does the winter World Cup in Qatar affect the 2022/23 calendar?
 And what are the key dates in next year's domestic cup competitions?

-As the countdown to the start of the 2022/23 Sky Bet EFL season continues, here is everything you need to know ahead of a unique campaign that will be punctuated by the first winter World Cup.
+As the countdown to the start of the 2022/23 Sky Bet EFL season gathers pace, here is everything you need to know ahead of a unique campaign that will be punctuated by the first winter World Cup.

 The Championship, League One and League Two seasons will begin on the weekend of July 30.
 This is one week earlier than the 2021/22 campaign started, and means teams will have a 12-week break between the seasons.